morind/warp10-pig/src/test/pig/hbase/README.md

 ## Step 4: Enter HBase shell and verify the data in the ‘customers’ table.

 hbase(main):001:0> scan 'customers'
-You may add an additional column family, say ‘transactions’ and try adding transactional data into the table.
+You may add an additional column family for ‘transactions’ and try adding transactional data into the table.